The Professor is back: Cubs' Kyle Hendricks recapturing championship form

 "[Jon] Lester has been solid the whole year.
 [John] Lackey has gotten incrementally better.
 I think the same thing is happening with Kyle right now.
 What you saw tonight is what Kyle is supposed to look like, and that is very encouraging."

 The Professor is back.
 Class is in session.
-In truth, it was probably never actually dismissed.
-And the champs might not be in October form, but with a long homestand off to a successful start, the Cubs are starting to show a little bounce.
+In truth, it was probably never dismissed.
+The champs might not be in October form, but with a long homestand off to a successful start, the Cubs are starting to show a little bounce.

-"It's great, coming off a road trip and having an off day to recharge, and having a nice, long homestand," Hendricks said.
+"It's great, coming off a road trip and having an off-day to recharge and having a nice, long homestand," Hendricks said.
 "You see the at-bats we're putting together already.
 Early in the game [tonight], just great at-bats.
 You can tell guys are getting their legs under them a little bit."